 Sporting over 1,100 miles of coastline on the mainland of Croatia alone, when you take into account the 1,200+ islands that dot the waters offshore – you add nearly 2,500 more miles of coast.
 That is a lot of water peeps.
 Beautiful blueish greenish sparkling Adriatic water.
 The lion’s share of islands in this neck of the woods – err water rather – belong to Croatia.
 This is where the fish congregate – in and among the safe harbors between all these little (and not so little) lops of land lingering along the Croatian coast.

-Local specialities include octopus, cuttlefish, mussels, oysters, clams and fish like sea bream, amberjack, tuna, mackerel, anchovy and more.
+Local specialties include octopus, cuttlefish, mussels, oysters, clams, and fish like sea bream, amberjack, tuna, mackerel, anchovy and more.
 My absolute favorite dish was the crni rižoto, or black cuttlefish risotto.
-It’s very black color is from the ink inside the cuttlefish.
+Its very black color is from the ink inside the cuttlefish.
 Taken when the fish is caught, the ink is not from an extract or bottled.
 This richly flavored dish is normally offered as a sharing plate for a starter.
 You can order for your dinner.
 I probably did.
 More than once.
 But the portion is usually huge.
 Save some for later!

 My absolute favorite dish was the crni rižoto, or black cuttlefish risotto.
 It’s very black color is from the ink inside the cuttlefish.